istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 401
 {{< /text >}}

-You can also add a JWT policy on istio-ingressgateway.
-This is often used to define JWT policies that apply at the gateway, instead of for individual services.
+You can also add a JWT policy to an ingress gateway (e.g., service `istio-ingressgateway.istio-system.svc.cluster.local`).
+This is often used to define a JWT policy for all services bound to the gateway, instead of for individual services.

 ### End-user authentication with per-path requirements